Site iconJava PDF Blog

 JDeveloper is an IDE supplied by the Oracle Corporation and released as freeware.
 It offers various features for development in Java, XML, SQL and PL/SQL, HTML, JavaScript, BPEL and PHP.
 JDeveloper can be used for coding, debugging, optimization and profiling to deploying.
 It integrates with the Oracle Application Development Framework (Oracle ADF).
 This is an end-to-end Java EE-based framework that further simplifies application development.

-JDeveloper comes in 3 flavors.
-These include the Java Edition, J2EE edition and Studio Edition which comes with a whole different set of features.
+JDeveloper is available in three versions: the Java Edition, the J2EE Edition, and the Studio Edition, each offering a distinct set of features.

 The Java Edition comes with out of the box Java Support. it has a Code Editor and Code Navigation.
 Refactoring, compatibility with Swing, Unit Testing, Version Control, Auditing & Metrics, Debugging and profiling are all included.
 It supports Ant, Maven, XML and Open API & Extensions.